 For more information on Reconnect, visit dell.com/reconnect.

 Commercial Computer Recycling

 Goodwill also operates a free computer recycling program for businesses and governmental agencies.
-Donated computers suitable for sale in Goodwill stores are processed using specialty software and U. S. Department of Defense standards to destroy personal data left on all hard drives.
+Donated computers suitable for sale in Goodwill stores are processed using specialty software and high quality standards to destroy personal data left on all hard drives.
 Older computers are de-manufactured and hard drives are destroyed.
 For more information or to schedule a commercial pickup, please call (336) 201-0830.

 Goodwill Certified Computers

 As a Microsoft Registered Refurbisher, Goodwill sells used laptops and desktops at eight stores in northwest N.C.
 (Asheville, Elkin, Kannapolis, Lexington, Winston-Salem and Conover).
 Units start at under $100 and include Microsoft Windows 7 or 8 and Microsoft Home and Student 2007.

 Our corporate partners play an instrumental role in our ability to generate revenue to support our services through the contribution of overruns, excess inventory, seconds, and unwanted or soon-to-be-replaced property and supplies.
 For more information, please contact Dana Conte, email@example.com or (336) 201-0800.